 Dispute Resolution: Theories and Principles is an elective subject in postgraduate programs offered by the Faculty of Law.
 This subject provides an overview and analysis of contemporary forms of dispute resolution (DR), including what has in the past been referred to as alternative dispute resolution (ADR).
 Students will develop knowledge about conflict and disputes, and about the value propositions behind different conflict interventions.
 The subject introduces theories and principles of negotiation, mediation, conciliation, arbitration and litigation, and to hybrid systems embracing more than one of these processes.
-It examines current and emerging dispute resolution trends, both local and global, in family, commercial, workplace and international trade and investment.
+It examines current and emerging dispute resolution trends, both local and global.
 All practices and trends are analysed in terms of the Rule of Law and justice values.
-Some simulations will be used as teaching tools, but this is not a skills-based subject and is not designed to teach and develop dispute resolution techniques.

 |Faculty||Faculty of Law|

 1. Identify and apply the fundamental principles of dispute resolution theory to practical scenarios.
 2. Compare and contrast various dispute resolution processes from a variety of cross-disciplinary and cross-cultural perspectives.
 3. Critically analyse theoretical and ethical underpinnings of dispute resolution in the context of judicial fairness, procedural fairness, and the rule of law.
 4. Write a research paper based on the critical analysis of legal research related to dispute resolution theories and principles.